Alan (given name): Etymology and early history

 Alan is a masculine given name in the English language.

 The modern English Alan, and French Alain, are derived from the name of the Alans.
 Described by Roman authors as tall, blond, and warlike, the Alans were a nomadic Iranian people who lived on the Eurasian Steppe and the Caucasus Mountains.

 Related to the Scythians, the Alans were known to Classical authors in the 1st century BC.

 The Alans settled in Western Europe in the Early Middle Ages.
 Because there is no recorded use of the ethnonym Alani prior to the 1st century, and because no location with a placename derived from Alani can be shown to be older than the 5th century, it is likely that the name was derived from the Iranian Alan people.
 No other explanation of the origin of the name Alan has received any measure of acceptance by scholars.

 However, the Breton name Alan can not be a direct loan from the ethnic name of the Alans (rendered as Alānī or Halānī in Latin, from Scytho-Sarmatian *Al[l]ān-, derived from Old Iranian *aryāna, "noble people") because the long vowel in the second syllable would produce Old Breton -o-, Middle Breton -eu- and Modern Breton -e- and not the attested spelling with an -a-.

-In Breton, alan is a colloquial term for a fox and may originally have meant "deer", making it cognate with Old Welsh alan (cf. Canu Aneirin, B2.28, line 1125: "gnaut i-lluru alan buan bithei", "it was usual for him to be fleet like a deer"), Modern Welsh elain (plural alanedd) "young deer" (and the plant name alan "coltsfoot, elecampane"), coming from a Brittonic root *alan- or *elan (also attested in Celtiberian in personal names such as Elanus, Elaesus, and Ela), ultimately derived from Proto-Indo-European *(H_{1})el-Hn- "deer, hind" (perhaps denoting an animal - generally cervids - with red or brown fur).
+In Breton, alan is a colloquial term for a fox and may originally have meant "deer", making it cognate with Old Welsh alan (cf. Canu Aneirin, B2.28, line 1125: "gnaut i-lluru alan buan bithei", "it was usual for him to be fleet like a deer"), Modern Welsh elain (plural alanedd) "young deer" (and the plant name alan "coltsfoot, elecampane"), coming from a Brittonic root *alan- or *elan (also attested in Gaulish personal names such as Elenos, Elenius, derived form Elantia and in Celtiberian in personal names such as Elanus, Elaesus, and Ela), ultimately derived from Proto-Indo-European *(H_{1})el-Hn- "deer, hind" (perhaps denoting an animal - generally cervids - with red or brown fur).

 In Ireland and Gaelic-speaking Scotland, Alan may also be an Anglicisation of an Irish word (with diminutive suffix) meaning "rock".
 For example, the modern Irish ailín means "little rock" or "pebble".
 Similarly, according to Patrick Woulfe, the Irish name Ailín is derived from diminutive ail, which means "noble", "rock".
 Woulfe stated that this name is a pet form of some other name beginning with the first element Ail-.
 Forms of the Gaelic name appear in early British records; the Latin form Ailenus was recorded by Adomnán (died 704).
 Another similar-looking word in Irish is álainn and Scottish Gaelic àlainn, which means "beautiful".

+The name Alan possibly is derived from the Greek name Alexander, through a process of progressive phonetic reduction that occurred over several centuries in the Romance-speaking world.
+The most widely accepted etymological trajectory is the following apocopic (shortening) sequence: Alexander → Aleander → Alander → Alan.